Skatopia: Post accident (2010–present)

+Afterwards Skatopia collaborated with Bones to release a line of wheels.
+The Skatopia Movie DVD was released in 2011.
+Skatopia continues to build new skate terrain, hold its two annual parties and attract "skate pilgrims" from all over.

 Skatopia in media

 Skatopia is the subject of the 2010 documentary film Skatopia: 88 Acres of Anarchy, produced by Headlamp Pictures (Laurie House and Colin Powers).

 It was a playable level in the 2004 skateboarding video game Tony Hawk's Underground 2.
-In the season 2 episode 4 of Viva La Bam, Bam Margera, Tony Hawk and the CKY crew visit Skatopia.
+In Season 2, Episode 4 of Viva La Bam, Bam Margera, Tony Hawk and the CKY crew visit Skatopia.

 In 2019, Skatopia was the subject of a 23-minute mini documentary produced by Vice Media.